-Multilevel Logistic Regression Model for Binary Data
+3.1 Multilevel Logistic Regression Model for Binary Data

 We label the survey response y_i as 1 for supporters of the Republican candidate and 0 for supporters of the Democrat (with the undecideds excluded), with $Pr(y_i = 1) = logit^{-1}(X\beta_i)$.
 More generally, the model could apply to any yes/no survey response.
-The respondent-level design matrix X is all 0's and 1's with indicators for the demographic variables in survey weighting: sex, ethnicity, age, education, interaction of sex and ethnicity, and age and education.3 We also include in X indicators for the 50 states, plus the District of Columbia, and for the 5 regions of the country (Northeast, Midwest, South, West and D.C.
+The respondent-level design matrix \mathbf{X} is all 0's and 1's with indicators for the demographic variables in survey weighting: sex, ethnicity, age, education, interaction of sex and ethnicity, and age and education.
+We also include in \mathbf{X} indicators for the 50 states plus the District of Columbia and for the five regions of the country (Northeast, Midwest, South, West, and the District of Columbia, which is considered as a separate region because of its distinctive voting patterns).
+As part of a general approach for multilevel models, we give each batch of regression coefficients with greater than two groups an independent normal distribution centered at 0 and with standard deviation estimated from data.
+This allows us to estimate these parameters as varying effects, taking advantage of the multilevel structure of the data.